 In its native environment, Herb Robert provides a food source for beneficial insects such as bees, hoverflies, and moths.
 However, this garden weed should not be encouraged in non-native areas of North America, as it can be detrimental to native plant life.

 This crazy cosmos flower seed megapack is perfect if you want a barrage of pink flowers in your yard.
 It contains a dizzying array of beautiful pink flowers - including eight of our favorite cosmos varieties.
 Expect flowers popping with shades of pink and different hues, including orange, purple, yellow, and white.
-The seed pouch contains over 20,000 seeds - enough to cover 1,000 square feet.
+The seed pouch contains over 5,000 seeds!

 4. Fireweed (Chamerion angustifolium)

 - Other names include – Willow herb, great willowherb, rosebay willowherb, and bomb weed.

 There is no doubt about it.
 Fireweed is a beautiful plant!
 It is a common sight on burned and disturbed land, sending up tall spikes of striking pink flowers from spring to late summer.
 The smooth stems feature a spiral arrangement of thin green leaves, and the plant can grow up to 8 feet tall.

 However, while this perennial herb may look spectacular, just one fireweed plant can spread into dense growth clusters via its extensive root system.
 Interestingly, fireweed is commonly encouraged after extensive wildfires.
 It grows fast and helps prevent soil erosion.
 The fast growth rate creates an excellent habitat for wildlife.

 Removing mature plants such as fireweed can be time-consuming – especially when reviving an old piece of land.
 Individual plants can get pulled out, but make sure to wear gloves!
 The sap can be an irritant.
 Post-emergent herbicides can work to eradicate large areas of fireweed, but these chemicals may also harm other vegetation.